 Window Tales I (2009) Sarianne Breuker & Anuli Croon & Stang & Milou from Ham & Ben Zegers

-Lotte Stam-Beese was trained in modern building.
+Lotte Stam-Beese was trained in modern construction.
 This Polish architect, originally a fabric weaver, worked after her time at the Bauhaus in the former Czechoslovakia where Modern Building emerged, in Berlin, Moscow, and many other cities, but would remain in Rotterdam from 1946.
 Rotterdam became her piece de resistance.
 And within that Pendrecht became her most beautiful achievement.
 Stam-Beese set to work with little money but plenty of ideals.
 She designed an urban district according to a principle of 'stamps': a repeating rectangle of different types of houses and greenery.
 According to her, this stratification was a result of her building in the Soviet Union, but is clearly also related to modernisms, which were celebrated both in the Interbellum and after the war.
 Space was a metaphor for freedom and a visual principle - for architects, designers and visual artists.
 Abstraction was a metaphor for transcending the personal, the pursuit of the golden ratio.

 Sarianne Breuker (Grijpskerk, 1960) studied at the Minerva art academy in Groningen, where she later started teaching.
 In 1992 she won the Royal Award for Painting.
 Her work has been recorded in various municipalities, including The Hague, Groningen, Rotterdam, Assen and Arnhem.